pulumi/templates/README.md

 ## Text replacement

-The CLI assumes all template files are text files.
 The following special strings can be included in any template file; these will be replaced by the CLI when laying down the template files.

- - `${PROJECT}` - Replaced with the name of the current directory by default (invalid characters are excluded, falling back to `project`).
-Alternatively, it can be specified explicitly using the `--name` flag.
+ - `${PROJECT}` - The name of the project.

- - `${DESCRIPTION}` - Replaced with the template description by default (falling back to `A Pulumi project.` if not available).
-Alternatively, it can be specified explicitly using the `--description` flag.
+ - `${DESCRIPTION}` - The description of the project.